MOSHO1133/Mobile-Application/README.md

-This application is developed by Muhammad Shees
+This application is developed by Muhammad Shees eys adada